-The Trust has evaluated its December 31, 2018, special-purpose financial statements for subsequent events through April 22, 2019, the date the special-purpose financial statements were available to be issued.
-The Trust is not aware of any subsequent events which would require recognition or disclosure in the special-purpose financial statements.
+The Trust has evaluated its December 31, 2019 special-purpose financial statements for subsequent events through April 29, 2020, the date the special-purpose financial statements were available to be issued.
+Other than the matter described above related to the COVID-19 outbreak and the CARES Act, the Trust is not aware of any subsequent events which would require recognition or disclosure in the special-purpose financial statements.